djmb/web-list-watcher/README.md

 Usage
 -----

-ruby lib/watch.rb <config file> <data directory>
+ruby lib/watch.rb &lt;config file&gt; &lt;data directory&gt;

-<config file> is a json file
+&lt;config file&gt; is a json file
-<data directory> is where the items that have already been seen are stored
+&lt;data directory&gt; is where the items that have already been seen are stored

 Requirements
 ------------